hattipjs/hattip/readme.md

 app.listen(3000);
 ```

-That way, we can still use Express.js in case we need a tool that works only with Express.js.
+That way, we can use Express.js in case we need a tool that works only with Express.js.
 (Although this will luckley be soon a thing of the past.)

-HatTip is tiny and HatTip core is zero-dependency.
+HatTip is tiny and HatTip's core is zero-dependency.

 **Adapters**